Skip to the content.

 We actively promote the use of not-for-profit publishing routes, including society-based or community-based journals and peer-review platforms such as Peer Community In.
 We stand against barriers to public dissemination of sciences such as paywall, article-processing-charges (APCs), and journal suscriptions.
 We support disruptive actions to this aim.

-Our research has been (or is still) kindly funded by:
+Our research has been (or is still) externally kindly funded by:

 Return to homepage or find out